sabifo4/LUCA-divtimes/03_additional_analyses/01_lou_analyses/LUCA-divtimes_notrptyr/01_PAML/00_CODEML/README.md

       |- uncalibrated # Directory with the uncalibrated tree for `CODEML`
 ```

-To create the `LUCAdup_notrptyr` file structure, we run the following commands from the PC before transferring to the HPC:
+To create the `LUCAdup_notrptyr` file structure, we run the following commands from the PC before transferring them to the HPC:

 ```sh
 # Run the following commands from